sigma-rs/cmz/README.md

-The `handle` function will then check that the credentials shown by the client are all valid, and that the statements given in the `CMZProtocol!` macro call are all true.
+The `handle` function will then check that the credentials shown by the client are all valid, and that the statements given in the `muCMZProtocol!` macro call are all true.
 If not, it will return with an `Err`.
 If so, `handle` will call the `authorize` callback, which can do any final application-specific checks on the credentials (and any other state it can access in its closure).
 If `authorize` returns `Err`, so